The Role of Dynamic Stall in Aerofoil Shape Optimisation for Curvilinear Blade Kinematics: Results

 Differences in the LEV shedding characteristics are observed with increasing blade count from 1 to 4 despite the blade kinematics remaining constant.
 In the single-bladed baseline case, the negative LEV is characterised by its larger size and pronounced separation (Fig. \ref{fig:1_blade_vorticity_A}).
 In the 4-bladed configuration with the same baseline aerofoil however, the same LEV appears to be much smaller and less distinct (Fig. \ref{fig:4_blade_vorticity_A}).
 While the LEV does eventually detach, separation occurs much later in the cycle and after the primary thrust peak has ended (Fig. \ref{fig:4_blade_vorticity_B}).
 The relative differences between the baseline and optimised aerofoil for the 4-bladed configuration do however remain similar to what was seen for the 1-bladed configuration.
 With the optimised aerofoil, the negative LEV is further reduced in size and its separation is suppressed (Fig. \ref{fig:4_blade_vorticity_C},\ref{fig:4_blade_vorticity_D}).

 This change in the LEV characteristics with different blade-counts can be explained through an examination of the mean flowfields (Fig. \ref{fig:mean_flow}).
-For both blade-counts of 1 and 4, the overall structure of the mean flow remains consistent: flow is ingested through the top, passed around the right-hand side of rotor and then ejected out of the bottom in a wide arc.
+For both the one- and four-bladed configurations, the overall mean-flow structure remains consistent: flow is ingested through the top, passed around one side of the rotor, and is then ejected radially across a wide arc.
+On the opposite side, where the blade motion is directed against the induced throughflow, a recirculating-flow region develops.
 The primary distinction lies in the magnitude of this throughflow, with the maximum mean throughflow speed ($U_t$) increasing by $\approx85\%$ in the four-bladed configuration relative to the single-bladed case).